 You’ll also be able to indulge in the spa dreaming centre bathing and geothermal bathing with included towels, robes and locker hire.

 The perfect way to make a weekend getaway from melbourne is to stay on the Mornington peninsula and get out and explore the region whilst living locally.

 We highly recommend staying at these newly refurbished beach style accommodations close to the hot springs at the best discounted prices.

-General entry into the Mineral spas for the public is $30 for adults and $20 for children up to 16years old without additional treatments, massages or access to the spa dreaming centre.
+General entry into the award winning natural hot springs bath house is $30 for adults and $20 for children up to 16 years old without additional treatments, massages or access to the spa dreaming centre.

-This gives you access to the wide range of spas and pools on offer – and the selection is fantastic!
+This gives you access to the wide range of spas, pools and the bath house on offer – and the selection is fantastic!